 Sometimes guardianship may be established in the “least restrictive form” possible.
 This could be done in cases where the parents are still alive, but may not be fit or well enough to fully and properly care for their own children.
 If a child would benefit from having biological parents in their life in some capacity, any of the following may be helpful:

 Specific state laws may come into play here, so it’s a good idea to check with your local state regarding guardianship rights when a parent is still living.

 Guardianship vs parental rights is something you should make an effort to truly understand before completing this essential part of your Estate Plan.
 We can assure you, the peace of mind that comes from knowing you’ve protected your children every way possible is well worth the time you’ll invest in this important aspect of your Estate Plan.
-Appoint a guardian for your child, today!
+Get started today!